winitzki/scall/tutorial/programming_dhall.md

 ```

 Values of type `Stream a` are higher-order functions with quantified types.
-For more clarity about how to use values, let us expand the definition of `Stream` using Dhall's REPL:
+For more clarity about how to use values of type `Stream a`, let us expand the definition of `Stream` using Dhall's REPL:

 ```dhall
 ⊢ Stream